 #17 of 20 Places to Visit in Kodaikanal

-At a distance of 120 km from Kochi, 284 km from Trivandrum, 142 km from Coimbatore, 134 km from Kottayam, 153 km from Thrissur, 100 km from Athirapally Falls and 150 km from Madurai, Munnar is a fascinating hill resort located in Idukki district of Kerala.
-It is one of the best Tourist places in kerala, and among the must include places in honeymoon tour packages.
+At a distance of 120 km from Kochi, 284 km from Trivandrum, 142 km from Coimbatore, 134 km from Kottayam, 153 km from Thrissur, 100 km from Athirapally Falls, and 150 km from Madurai, Munnar is a fascinating hill resort located in Idukki district of Kerala.
+It is one of the best hill stations in India, and among the must include places in Kerala tour packages.

 Munnar town is situated at an altitude ranging from 5000 to 8000 feet on the Kannan Devan Hills in Devikulam taluk and is the largest town in the Idukki district covering an area of nearly 557 sq. km.
 It is also called the Swiss of South India.
-This is also one of the famous weekend getaways from Kochi, Coimbatore & Madurai cities.
+This is also one of the famous places to visit near Kochi, Coimbatore & Madurai cities.
 Mattupetty Dam, Pothamedu Viewpoint and Tea Museum are among the must include places in your Munnar tour packages.

 Distance (From Kodaikanal): 162 Kms